spacetelescope/stcal/docs/stcal/tweakreg/description.rst

 If ``abs_refcat`` is set to 'GAIADR3_S3' the `HATS <https://hats.readthedocs.io/en/stable/>`_
 package will be used to access an S3 bucket containing a partitioned Gaia data release 3 catalog.
+When using the S3 catalog and a specified epoch, source positions are corrected internally by propagating the position to the given epoch using the Gaia proper motions and parallaxes (and throwing away any sources without computed proper motions and parallaxes).
+Parallaxes are computed as if the observer were located at the Earth barycenter.

 The combined source catalog
 then gets cross-matched and fit to this astrometric reference catalog.
 The results of this one fit then gets back-propagated to all the